FAQs

 Montessori students are generally well prepared academically, socially, and emotionally.
 They are independent, adaptable, responsible, and confident.
 They develop strong communication skills, problem-solving abilities, and a positive attitude toward learning, which helps them succeed in any educational setting.

-Parental involvement is encouraged through observations and parent evenings.
 Understanding the Montessori approach helps parents support learning at home.
 Parents can support independence by allowing children to complete tasks themselves, even if it takes longer or even results in some untidiness.
 Children benefit from practical life experiences and responsibility.
 Parents can also support math learning through everyday conversations and language development through reading, songs, and storytelling.